 Why a corporate travel alcohol policy is so essential

-When creating a corporate travel policy, it’s vital that companies have clear rules and guidelines about alcohol for their employees.
+When creating a corporate travel policy, it's vital that companies have clear rules and guidelines about alcohol for their employees.
 Producing a corporate travel policy that is reasonable, transparent about reimbursable expenses, and that puts employee safety as the top priority is key.
 So let's break down the key considerations for any corporate travel alcohol policy.

 What to include in the policy?